thephez/docs-core/docs/examples/p2p-network-parsing-a-merkleblock.md

 # Parsing a MerkleBlock

-In the section above, we retrieved a <<glossary:merkle block>> from the network; now we will parse it.
-Most of the <<glossary:block header>> has been omitted.
+In the section above, we retrieved a [merkle block](../resources/glossary.md#merkle-block) from the network; now we will parse it.
+Most of the [block header](../resources/glossary.md#block-header) has been omitted.
 For a more complete hexdump, see the example in the [`merkleblock` message section](../reference/p2p-network-data-messages.md#merkleblock).

 ``` text
 7f16c5962e8bd963659c793ce370d95f